neoascetic/status.githack.com/README.md

        ```
 3. **Automated checks**
    - GitHub Actions will be set up automatically — no extra steps required.
-   - The workflow will start checking your services and updating `log.csv` on schedule.
+   - The workflow will start checking your services and updating `log.csv` on the `log` branch.
 4. **Share your status page**
    - Your status dashboard is instantly available at:
      ```